carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

 $$RMSE = \sqrt{\frac{1}{n}\sum_{i=1}^{n}(y_i - \hat{y_i})^2}$$

 , where $y_i$ is the actual value and $\hat{y_i}$ is the predicted value for the ith test record.

+Let us break down the code of this step.

 We start the development of this step by creating the cost function to be used for the model evaluation.
 The code presented is very straightforward; the predicted values are calculated from the model and compared to the test lables.
 Obviously, this is not the only or best way to evaluate our models.